The late Dr. Nathan Kennet founded the firm in the early fifties.

 In addition of being an independent lawyer and an expert in criminal law, he was active in numerous Israel Bar Association Committees.

-He served as Vice Chairman of Discipline Courts Of the Bar Association, for more than 30 years.
+He served as Vice Chairman of Discipline Courts Of the Bar Association, for over 30 years.

 He was active in various committees of the Israel Bar Association and in particular Intern committees, and Intern exams.
 He also served as a representative of, Committee, Constitution and Justice Law, at the Israeli Knesset.